modalitysystems/oneconsultation-docs/setup-steps.md

 ## Step 4: Grant permission to our Azure AD application

-As part of the initial on-boarding process, a OneConsultation Azure Actie Directory application is installed in your Azure tenent.
+As part of the initial on-boarding process, a OneConsultation Azure Active Directory application is installed in your Azure tenent.
 This means that we can use Azure AD to “prove” that someone is a user from your somain and grant them access, without requiring them to enter another set of credentials.
 You can find more information on this [here](https://modalitysystems.github.io/oneconsultation-docs/auth.html)

 An administrator can provide consent for all users in the tenant, meaning that each user is not presented with their own consent box – this is a favorable user experience.